stellar/stellar-docs/platforms/anchor-platform/CONTRIBUTING.md

 ## Making New Versions

+As noted in the [TL;DR](#tldr), this process is automated with the `VERSION=3.0.0 yarn ap:versions:new` script.
+However, here's what's happening under the hood of that script.

 ### Use Docusaurus to "Tag" a New Release

 It's actually pretty simple!
 Use the Docusaurus CLI to make a new release: